Gdeterline/Titanic_Survival_Prediction/README.md

 - **Model Output**: Outputs a probability, then converts it to a class (0 or 1)
 - **Range of Predictions**: Outputs values between 0 and 1 (probabilities).

+Based on the theory, we train the model provided by scikit-learn -**sklearn.linear_model.LogisticRegression()**- on the training subset of the _train_ dataset.
+The model has been trained twice:
+- First with a single feature, to test out the model and see how things work.
+The results aren't expected to be very good.
+- Then on the several relevant features, to have a complete model.
+Of course, this is the model we choose to keep.

 #### ii.
 Evaluation Metrics <a name="lr_evaluation_metrics"></a>

+Once we are done, we are able to test the model on the test subset.
+The accuracy scores for the training and testing subsets can be found in the main.ipynb file.
+The analysis of the performance too -under/overfitting.

+There are several interesting metrics to evaluate the model performance:
+- **Confusion Matrix:** it is a table with two rows and two columns (since our problem is binary) that reports the number of true positives, false negatives, false positives, and true negatives.
+This matrix allows us to calculate:
+   - **Precision:** The number of True Positives divided by the number of True Positives and False Positives.
+It is the ability of the classifier not to label as positive a sample that is negative.
+   - **Recall:** The number of True Positives divided by the number of True Positives and the number of False Negatives.
+It is the ability of the classifier to find all the positive samples.
+   - **F1 Score:** The weighted average of Precision and Recall.
+It takes both false positives and false negatives into account.
+It is the harmonic mean of the precision and recall.

+- **AUC-ROC (Area under the Receiver Operating Characteristic Curve):** The ROC curve is the plot of the true positive rate (TPR) against the false positive rate (FPR) at each threshold setting.

+All the figures can be found in the main file, as well as an analysis for them all.
+There are of course other useful metrics, but let's keep some fun for what comes next! ^^

 ### b.
 K-nearest neighbors <a name="knn"></a>